Martin Block

 Martin Block (February 3, 1903 – September 18, 1967) was an American disc jockey.
 It is said that Walter Winchell invented the term "disc jockey" as a means of describing Block's radio work.

 Career

 Early years

-A native of Los Angeles, Block began working in radio in Tijuana, Mexico; before that, he sold small household items and appliances.
+A native of Los Angeles, Block began working in radio in Tijuana, Mexico, and then as junior assistant to Al Jarvis at KFWB when he began playing records on the air introducing them with information he'd gleaned from Billboard and Variety, creating the show The World's Largest Make Believe Ballroom.
+Before that, Block sold small household items and appliances.
 At the age of only 13, he became an office boy at General Electric.
 When his career had stalled in Los Angeles, Block moved his family to New York; he was only there for a week before he got an announcing job.
 Block came up with two famous advertising slogans for his sponsors: "ABC-Always Buy Chesterfield" for Liggett & Myers and "LSMFT"-Lucky Strike Means Fine Tobacco" for Lucky Strike.
 He was also an avid amateur radio operator with a large station at his home in Englewood, New Jersey.